prahladyeri/prahladyeri.github.io/_posts/2021-01-18-twitter-card-blogger.md

 ---
 layout: post
-title: How to set your blogspot blog for twitter card validation
+title: "How to set your blogspot blog for twitter card validation"
 tags: blogspot blogging
 ---